dotnet/csharpstandard/standard/basic-concepts.md

 ### 7.4.3 Struct members

-The members of a struct are the members declared in the struct and the members inherited from the struct's direct base class `System.ValueType` and the indirect base class `object`.
+The members of a struct are the members declared in the struct and the members inherited from the struct’s direct base class `System.ValueType` and the indirect base class `object`.

 The members of a simple type correspond directly to the members of the struct type aliased by the simple type ([§8.3.5](types.md#835-simple-types)).

 ### 7.4.4 Enumeration members

-The members of an enumeration are the constants declared in the enumeration and the members inherited from the enumeration's direct base class `System.Enum` and the indirect base classes `System.ValueType` and `object`.
+The members of an enumeration are the constants declared in the enumeration and the members inherited from the enumeration’s direct base class `System.Enum` and the indirect base classes `System.ValueType` and `object`.

 ### 7.4.5 Class members